Transparent dark purple Travel Guide by Insurte logo

 Most travelers heading to Belgium for longer than 90 days need to apply for a visa - this includes both US and UK citizens.

-In this guide, we will take a look at different types of Belgium visas, their requirements, tips for applying, and more.
+In this guide, we will take a look at different types of Belgian visas, their requirements, tips, and more.

 Do keep in mind that you should always check official embassy websites for the most accurate and up-to-date information when it comes to visas and travel regulations.

-• You are going to be in Belgium (or the Schengen area in general) for more than 90 days.
+• You are going to be in Belgium for more than 90 days.

 • You are not an EU/EEA/Schengen country citizen.

-Belgium is a member of a group of countries referred to as the "Schengen zone".
+Belgium is a member of the "Schengen zone".
 All countries in this group follow a similar set of rules when it comes to people entering and leaving their countries.

-To stay in any Schengen country for longer than 90 days (including Belgium), a visa is required.
-When it comes to terminology, visas longer than 90 days in duration are called long stay visas.
+To stay in any Schengen country for longer than 90 days (so, this includes Belgium), a visa is required.
+When it comes to terminology, visas that grant you a stay longer than 90 days are called long-stay visas.

-You may also see the terms national visa and type D visa.
+You may also see the terms national visa and type D visa, too.
 These are all the same thing, just another way they are sometimes referred to.

-There are several types of long stay visas for Belgium, and the one you need depends on why you're planning to spend time there.
+There are different types of long-stay visas for Belgium, and the one you need depends on why you're planning to spend time there.

 Keep in mind that this is not an inclusive list of every single type of long stay visa available in Belgium.
-To see a comprehensive list, you should visit the Belgium Embassy's official website.
+To see a comprehensive list, you should visit Belgium's official immigration website.

 Get Schengen-compliant insurance here, 100% online.